 Similar to LDL, Lp(a) is an apoB-containing lipoprotein but the number of circulating particles is much lower.
-Given that risk associated with Lp(a) on a per particle basis may exceed that of LDL, cell signalling effects mediated by Lp(a) rather than Lp(a) accumulation per se may mainly contribute to atherogenicity.
-Imaging studies revealed that Lp(a) initiates inflammation in the arterial wall, and in advanced coronary artery disease, high Lp(a) levels were associated with accelerated progression of coronary calcium and the necrotic core volume.
-Similarly in AVS, high Lp(a) and proteins transported by Lp(a) (e.g. autotaxin) induces the expression of inflammatory and calcification genes in valvular interstitial cells and associates with increased incidence and progression of AVS. $^{112,163,164}$
+Given that risk associated with Lp(a) on a per particle basis may exceed that of LDL, 159 cell signalling effects mediated by Lp(a) rather than Lp(a) accumulation per se may mainly contribute to atherogenicity.
+Imaging studies revealed that Lp(a) initiates inflammation in the arterial wall, 160 and in advanced coronary artery disease, high Lp(a) levels were associated with accelerated progression of coronary calcium161 and the necrotic core volume.
+162 Similarly in AVS, high Lp(a) and proteins transported by

+Lp(a) (e.g. autotaxin) induces the expression of inflammatory and calcification genes in valvular interstitial cells and associates with increased incidence and progression of AVS.
+112,163,164

-Oxidized phospholipids (OxPLs), preferentially carried by Lp(a) in the plasma, have been proposed as major players in the pro-inflammatory and pro-calcific effects of Lp(a).
-Identification of key genes regulating glycolytic processes in endothelial cells exposed to high Lp(a) levels implicates glycolysis as a driver of Lp(a)-induced inflammation.
-Studies also indicate that the OxPL component of Lp(a) particles promotes secretion of chemo-attractants and cytokines, upregulation of adhesion molecules, and transendothelial migration of monocytes (Supplementary material online, Figure S3).
+Oxidized phospholipids (OxPLs), preferentially carried by Lp(a) in the plasma, have been proposed as major players in the pro-inflammatory and pro-calcific effects of Lp(a). dentification of key genes regulating glycolytic processes in endothelial cells exposed to high Lp(a) levels implicates glycolysis as a driver of Lp(a)-induced inflammation. describing secretion of chemo-attractants and cytokines, upregulation of adhesion molecules, and transendothelial migration of monocytes (Supplementary material online, Figure S3).
 In patients with elevated Lp(a), immune cells demonstrate increased migration into atherosclerotic plaques.
-OxPLs also induce expression of key genes regulating osteoblastic processes in valvular interstitial cells, with effects attenuated by OxPL-blocking antibodies.
+OxPLs also induce expression of key genes regulating osteoblastic processes in valvular interstitial cells, the pro-inflammatory and provided the processes in valvular interstitial cells, the pro-inflammatory and provided the pro-inflammatory and provid

 Whether Lp(a) plays a role in thrombotic processes in humans (enhanced coagulation or impaired fibrinolysis) is uncertain.
-Apo(a) contains a protease-like domain similar to that in plasminogen, but inactive, suggesting that Lp(a) could promote impaired fibrinolysis.
+Here Apo(a) contains a protease-like domain similar to that in plasminogen, but inactive, suggesting that Lp(a) could promote impaired fibrinolysis.
 Human studies, however, failed to show any effect of substantial Lp(a) lowering on ex vivo fibrinolytic activity.
 Epidemiological and genetic evidence also do not support a role for elevated Lp(a) in venous thrombosis (Figure 4B).
+Tr.131